-“65% of employees from companies with a strong coaching culture rates themselves as highly engaged.”
+“65% of employees from companies with a strong coaching culture rate themselves as highly engaged.”

-Coaching also has a direct co-relation to better financial results for employees.
+Coaching also has a direct correlation to better financial results for employees.

 “60% of respondents from organizations with a strong coaching culture reported their 2013 revenue to be above average compared to their peer group (ICF and Human Capital Institute Survey,2014).”

 Coaching also enhances work performance and improves team effectiveness.
 Most importantly, we are creating future-ready employees who are autonomous and empowered to take decisions for the good of the organization.

 The International Coach Federation has identified some aspects that are predominant in companies with a strong Coaching Culture.
 These are: Employees value coaching, senior executives value coaching, coaching is a fixture in the organization with a dedicated line item in the budget, managers/leaders spend above average time on weekly coaching activities and Managers/Leaders have received accredited business coach training.
 In companies with a strong coaching culture, beyond hiring external coaches, the organization also invests in building the capabilities of managers and leaders to coach their internal teams and also having certified coaches internally.

 There is a strong business case for developing the abilities of line managers to coach their teams.
 Line Managers need to balance the conversations with their teams between being performance-oriented and development-oriented.
 Being trained in the art of asking the right questions and creating an empowering work environment for their teams, they strengthen the culture and the capabilities of their team members to perform better.
 More importantly, they develop the capacities of their team to take decisions on their own and build a culture of conversations in the organization.
 This then accelerates change thereby creating a new future.